-Lectures 10 and 11: Endogenous Technical Change
+Lecture 10: Endogenous Technical Change

-These lectures will introduce the first models of endogenous technological change, where sustained economic growth takes place as a result of purposeful R&D-type activities.
+This lecture will introduce the first models of endogenous technological change, where sustained economic growth takes place as a result of purposeful R&D-type activities.
 We will also briefly discuss some of the evidence on knowledge spillovers and externalities and the innovation process.